What are the potential charges against Trump?

 Two years after Donald Trump left office following a bloody attack on the nation’s capital, he may be about to face criminal charges.

 The looming charges, wholly unrelated to the attack on the seat of Congress which left dozens of police injured and traumatised, stem instead from a 2016 payment his then-attorney made to a porn star who has alleged that she and Mr Trump had an affair.
-The former president himself announced his impending arrest and indictment in an early Saturday post on Truth Social.
+The former president himself announced his impending arrest and indictment in a post on Truth Social.

 “THE FAR & AWAY LEADING REPUBLICAN CANDIDATE & FORMER PRESIDENT OF THE UNITED STATES OF AMERICA, WILL BE ARRESTED ON TUESDAY OF NEXT WEEK,” wrote Mr Trump in a furious all-caps rant.